-The odometry correction controller, which was also on a different thread than the driver and the odometer, made corrections to the odometer depending on the direction of the robot as it crossed a line.
+The odometry correction controller, which was on a different thread than the driver and the odometer, made corrections to the odometer depending on the direction of the robot as it crossed a line.
 The correction used the following procedure:

 Hardware

 The robot is powered by two motors positioned directly below the brick.
-The robot also utilizes an EV3 colour sensor in order to detect the dark lines on the board.
-The sensor is placed approximately at the point of rotation of the robot which is directly in the middle of the wheels.
+The robot also utilizes an EV3 color sensor in order to detect the dark lines on the board.
+The sensor is placed approximately at the point of rotation of the robot which is directly in the middle of the whole wheels.
 The sensor was placed as close to the ground as possible to try and eliminate any noise created by ambient light.

 Test Data:

-For collecting data we set our original position at around (-15,-15), the center of the first square.
-And to get the error we use the following equation

-Error= (X-XF)2+ (Y-YF)2